-- $4.9 million to respond to demand on the telephone information line (MCH line)
+- $4.9 million to respond to demand via a telephone information line (MCH line)

-- $37.7 million to progressively expanding the Enhanced MCH Service to support children up to the age of three
+- $37.7 million to progressively expand the Enhanced MCH service to support children up to the age of three

 - $11 million to fund an additional MCH visit to women and children at risk of family violence

-To increase the availability of supported playgroups so they are available across the state, and better connect first time MCH parent groups with community playgroups, $22.3 million has also been provided.
+To increase the availability of supported playgroups across the state, and better connect first time MCH parent groups with community playgroups, $22.3 million has also been provided.

-We will also provide $4.9 million in funding to improve parents’ access to reliable, evidence-based information and advice.
+We are providing $4.9 million in funding to improve parents’ access to reliable, evidence-based information and advice.

-Through the MCH Line phone service, parents are able to access information and support from a trained MCH nurse on a range of issues such as child health, nutrition and parenting.
+Through the MCH information line phone service, parents are able to access information and support from a trained MCH nurse on a range of issues such as child health, nutrition and parenting.

 The Enhanced MCH service is a more targeted service for families who may need some extra support, such as families with babies who were born prematurely or with a low birth weight, children with a disability or parents experiencing mental health issues.